phongdang14/P-A_ML_Fall2025_TransformerTeam/README.md

 ## Objecttive
 We perform supernova classifications using three different ML algorithms:
-- Multi-layer perceptron neural network (deep neural network)
+- Multi-layer perceptron neural network (MLP)
-- Support vector machine
+- Support vector machine (SVM)
-- Boosted decision tree
+- Boosted decision tree (BDT)

+## Concluding remarks
+- Data preprocessing is very important, which in our case is necessary to handle outliers.
+- Model 2 outperforms Model 1 even though it has less data.
+Probably because it has more features.
+- BDT classifier is the most effective, which agrees with the paper.
+Meanwhile, SVM classifier does not work very well.
+- Downsampling does not improve classification.
+The reason might be that our downsampling process results in a too small dataset, making it difficult for the classifiers to learn.
+- In Model 2, we did a better job than the paper.
+Yay 😎!

 ## Acknowledgement
 This project was largely motivated by the work of Michelle Lochner et al. (ApJ Supplement Series, 225:31, 2016), which can be accessed via this [link](https://iopscience.iop.org/article/10.3847/0067-0049/225/2/31).